mininet/mininet.github.com/source/walkthrough/index.markdown

 -------------------

 The [examples directory](https://github.com/mininet/mininet/tree/master/examples) in the Mininet source tree includes examples of how to use Mininet's Python API, as well as potentially useful code that has not been integrated into the main code base.

+*Note: As noted at the beginning, this Walkthrough assumes that you are either using a Mininet VM, which includes everything you need, or a native installation with all of the associated tools, including the reference controller `controller`, which is part of the OpenFlow reference implementation and may be installed using `install.sh -f` if it has not been installed.*

 ### SSH daemon per host